cisagov/ScubaGear/baselines/aad.md

 #### MS.AAD.7.4v1
 Permanent active role assignments SHALL NOT be allowed for highly privileged roles except for emergency and service accounts.

-- _Rationale:_ Instead of giving users permanent assignments to privileges roles, provisioning access "just in time" lessens the exposure period if those accounts become compromised.
+- _Rationale:_ Instead of giving users permanent assignments to privileged roles, provisioning access "just in time" lessens the exposure period if those accounts become compromised.
 In AAD PIM or an alternative PAM system, just in time access can be provisioned by assigning users to roles as "eligible" instead of perpetually "active".
 - _Last modified:_ June 2023
 - _Note:_ There are a couple of exceptions to this policy.
 Emergency access accounts need perpetual access to the tenant in the rare event of system degredation or other scenarios.
 Some types of service accounts require a user account with privileged roles and since those are software they cannot perform role activation.

 #### MS.AAD.7.5v1
 Provisioning users to highly privileged roles SHALL NOT occur outside of a PAM system, because this bypasses critical controls the PAM system provides.
-- _Rationale:_ By provisioning users to privileged roles within a PAM system, numerous privileges access policies and monitoring can be enforced.
+- _Rationale:_ By provisioning users to privileged roles within a PAM system, numerous privileged access policies and monitoring can be enforced.
 If privileged users are assigned directly to roles in the M365 admin center or via Powershell outside of the context of a PAM system, a significant set of critical security capabilities are bypassed.
 - _Last modified:_ June 2023

 #### MS.AAD.7.6v1